-Schools are able to access training at other providers, including those delivering online training, if they wish.
+Settings are able to access training at other providers, including those delivering online training, if they wish.

-4.1.2 Safeguarding
+4.2.2 Safeguarding

-Every school has a duty under the Childcare Act 2006 to comply with the Statutory Framework of the Early Years Foundation Stage, under which they are required to demonstrate that they take the necessary steps to safeguard all children in their care.
+Every setting has a duty under the Childcare Act 2006 to comply with the Statutory Framework of the Early Years Foundation Stage, under which they are required to demonstrate that they take the necessary steps to safeguard all children in their care.
 Please also refer to Section 2.3.13 Child Attendance and Warwickshire's Children Missing Early Years Education guidance.

-Schools must also comply with all safeguarding arrangements as laid down by Warwickshire Safeguarding Partnership.
+Providers who receive Early Education Entitlement Funding must meet all the requirements laid down in the Provider Agreement that all settings must sign before they are entitled to access funding.
 This will include completion of an annual Safeguarding Audit.
 Failure to complete the Audit, or any other return that the Local Authority requires, may result in a delay to funding payments.